 $5/day for short-term parkers (max.
 2 weeks)

 A staging area may be established for projects when appropriate.
-Approval must be obtained from both the College Project Coordinator and Parking and Transportation Services.
+Approval must be obtained from both the University Project Coordinator and Parking and Transportation Services.
 Every effort must be made to minimize the impact on parking and existing traffic patterns.
 The staging area must be limited to equipment and material, and is NOT intended to become a private lot.
 The staging area must be shown on drawings.
 Signs and fencing must be provided and installed by the contractor.
-All personal vehicles are required to display a College-issued parking permit.
+All personal vehicles are required to display a university-issued parking permit.
 This includes vehicles parked inside and outside the staging area.
-The College reserves the right to establish a fee to stage in a parking area.
+The University reserves the right to establish a fee to stage in a parking area.